 Second of a two-semester introductory sequence.
 An introduction to evolution, ecology, and biological diversity for science majors.
 Concurrent registration in BIO152L is required.
-(Three hours of lecture, four hours laboratory.)

-Prerequisite(s): 1 of MAT105(Applied Algebra), MPL(Math Placement Level 3)
+Prerequisite(s): 1 of MAT105(Applied Algebra), MAT106(Applied Algebra and Trigonometry), MPL(Math Placement Level 3)